-Support of a county local government structure that stresses accountability and responsiveness to the electorate, facilitates coordination and cooperation among the elected officials and government management, and encourages citizen participation in the decision-making process.
+Support of county and local local government structures that stress accountability and responsiveness to the electorate, facilitate coordination and cooperation among the elected officials and government management, and encourage residents’ participation in the decision-making process.

 To achieve these goals we support the following:

 - The role of the elected governing boards as policymakers and goal setters.

 - Implementation by the agencies’ managements of the policies and goals established by elected board members.